Zene8/zene8/README.md

 <br />

 ### About Me
-I am a Computer Science student at Durham University and the Founder and CTO of Basely Technologies Ltd[cite: 1, 2].
-My engineering focus centers on artificial intelligence, agentic workflows, and full-stack system architecture[cite: 1, 2].
-I am passionate about building robust, scalable solutions that solve complex technical challenges[cite: 1, 2].
+I am a Computer Science student at Durham University, the Founder of Basely Technologies Ltd, and Founding Engineer of ArborGenie.
+My engineering focus centers on artificial intelligence, agentic workflows, and full-stack system architecture.
+I am passionate about building robust, scalable solutions that solve complex technical challenges.

 ### 💻 Currently Building
 <div align="center">